 This is a 5-in-1 kit, which means that it is able to do more than the basic cuts, and this means that it is the ideal choice for working around the face and feet of smaller dogs and getting a neater finish.

 This use on smaller, more nervous dogs means that promise of cool running blades and an “exceptionally” quiet operation are even more important.

 This time it seems that the Wahl Professional Animal ARCO Cordless Clipper is able to live up to both claims very well and buyers are happy to use it on their pets.

 This different approach meant that this dog grooming clipper has an entirely different look that will appeal to at-home groomers.

 It is cordless with a slim, good-looking body and weighs just 7.9oz.
 The handling of this model is pretty good, and even first-timer users are clipping difficult areas with ease.

 The problem with this weight and design, however, is that the casing is nowhere near as tough as that of the other models.
 Many buyers have experienced breakages as the thin plastic housing cracks under the pressure of the motor.
 This means that the product may not have a long life.

 Which of these options suits your needs the best?

-These three top rated dog clippers basically showcase the best options in three different categories.
+These top rated dog clippers basically showcase the best options in different categories.
 We have the best all-round, no-nonsense clipper with the Andis model, the best option for large animals and thick coats with the Oster and the best option for small animals and show cuts with the Wahl.

 Each product has its strengths in the most desirable areas, but there are also weaknesses.
 The Andis is user-friendly and accessible but basic.
 The Oster is fast and strong but heavy and imprecise.